Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

             , spareBalls:Int
             , contacts:Int }
 ```
-It should be obvious for what the single record entries stand, and their particular types are in the [source](https://github.com/Dobiasd/Breakout/blob/master/Main.elm). (`contacts` ist just used to count the number of paddle ball collisions for the overall score.)
+It should be obvious for what the single record entries stand, and their particular types are in the [source](https://github.com/Dobiasd/Breakout/blob/master/Main.elm). (`contacts` is just used to count the number of paddle ball collisions for the overall score.)

 The `state` is a more interesting (especially later in the update section).
 Our game can wait to begin (`Serve`), be in the actual playing phase (`Play`) or be over and thus be `Won` or `Lost`.